 The class PT_Locale is defined in ISO 19115-1.
-LanguageCode, CountryCode, and MD_CharacterSetCode are ISO codelists which should either be defined in resource files and encoded as (string) codes, or represented by the corresponding literals from the namespaces identified in the Remarks column.
+LanguageCode, CountryCode, and MD_CharacterSetCode are ISO codelists which are defined in a resource file in the S-100 Edition 5.0.0 Schemas distribution.

 Language

 The exchange language must be English.
 Other languages may be used as a supplementary option.
 National geographic names can be left in their original national language using the complex attribute feature name.